hal9ooo/TidalBot/README.md

 The script employs an **Enhanced Intelligent Song Search** algorithm to find the most accurate match for each song query on Tidal.
 This process involves several steps:

 1.  **Multiple Search Strategies**: For each song query, the script generates several variations to increase the chances of finding a match.
+It now includes specific cleaning for raw tracklists (removing timestamps like `[00:00]` and track numbers).
 2.  **Tidal API Search**: Each variation is used to search the Tidal API.
 3.  **Candidate Collection**: All unique tracks found are collected as potential candidates.
 4.  **Similarity Scoring**: Each candidate is scored against the original query using a weighted combination of `fuzzywuzzy` and `difflib`.